nutszebra/ddp/README.md

     dup

-Neural code of each pictures is stored into feature. feature is dictionary type, thus you can check neural code like this:
+Neural code of each pictures is stored into feature variable and you can check neural code like this:

     feature["directory1/a.jpg"]

-There is a method to search near pictures.
-I search for near pictures of directory1/a.jpg:
+There is a method to search pictures near the picture.
+I search for pictures near directory1/a.jpg:

     searchNearPic("directory1/a.jpg", 0.5, feature)